frap129/layman/README.md

 Because swlm is still early in development, I haven't come up with a way to package it yet.
 For now, clone this repositiory and symlink `swlm.py` to `~/.local/bin/swlm` or any directoy in your PATH.

+## Configuration
+swlm is configured using the config file at `$HOME/.config/swlm/config.toml`.

 ## Layout Managers

 The layout manager controlling a workspace can be dynamically changed using the command `nop swlm layout <LAYOUT>`.
 In